Every year medical school applicants ask a question that goes something like this:

 At some medical schools, faculty on the admissions committee may perform the bulk of the application review.
 At other medical schools, admissions staff may take on this responsibility.

 Staff are responsible for the day-to-day admissions process.
 They may check for application completeness, communicate with applicants, review applications, conduct interviews, and help with admissions decisions.

 Some schools have their own admissions staff who work only for the medical school; these offices tend to employ only a few people.
 Other medical schools rely on a central admissions office with more staff, but also more academic programs to cover (for example pharmacy, podiatry, physical therapy, physician assistants, biomedical sciences, masters and doctoral level research).

 What to do While You Wait: Two Tips to Improve Your Chances

 Applications are brimming with details about the lives of each applicant.
-I have read applications with as few as 20-24 pages, and others with lengthy essays and letters that numbered 50 or more pages.
+I have read applications with as few as 20-24 pages, and others with lengthy essays and letters that place the count in excess of 50 pages.